 It is acceptable to meet with your surgical team and allow them to walk you through the procedure.
 Let the surgeon and other medical experts answer your questions and calm your nerves.
 Ask them about the risks involved, the recovery period, and what you can expect after the procedure.
 In some hospitals, they will let you attend classes to show you the procedure.

 Mark the Surgical Spot

 You’ve probably heard about common surgical mistakes, and one of them is opening the wrong site.
 If you want to be sure that you and your surgeon are on the same page, you can ask them if it would be okay for them to mark the surgical site while you are awake and aware.
 This practice reduces the chance of your doctor making this mistake.

 In general, the type of anaesthesia you will get depends on the surgical operation.
 If you are unsure, don’t hesitate to ask your anesthesiologist about it.
 If you don’t want to have general anaesthesia, wherein you will be asleep during the course of the surgery, know if other options may be available for your type of procedure.

 Prepare for Pain

 Your surgery may be necessary to remove chronic pain, but it doesn’t mean that you will not feel pain or a burning sensation on the surgical site.
-You may also feel soreness on your muscles, or your throat may feel uncomfortable.
+You may also feel soreness in your muscles, or your throat may feel uncomfortable.
 If the pain becomes unbearable, it is okay to ask for pain relievers when you are still admitted to the hospital.
 Your surgeon may also provide you with a prescription for pain relief.
+You could always use something like CBD oil alongside your medications to help with the pain – there is more information on this on the Center for Advancing Health (CFAH) website.
 The pain will eventually taper down as you completely heal.